08 October 2021

 I didn't hear this song until going on a Suzanne Vega audio binge in 2000, tracking down her albums after becoming enamored with her Tried and True: The Best of (number 96, November 1998) compilation, on which this track does not appear.
 Only one song from Days of Open Hand was included on the compilation, "Book of Dreams".
 It seems that this era was considered a relative flop era for Suzanne, despite the D.N.A. remix of "Tom's Diner" (number 8, November 1990) becoming her biggest worldwide hit in the latter part of 1990.

-A third and final single from Days of Open Hand, "Men in a War", was released in Australia in February 1991, but failed to chart anywhere in the world.
+A third and final single from Days of Open Hand, "Men in a War", was released in Australia in February 1991, but failed to chart locally.
+It did, however, reach number 143 (number 108 on the compressed chart) in the UK in September 1990.

 Suzanne will next join us in 1993.